EmelineJJ/python-esilv0121-ca1-23858-23861/readme.txt

 html for transactions
-show list of customers and option their balances show transaction history for specified account
+show list of customers and option their balances show transaction history for specified account link our python function to the Html remove app.py error in app employee is everywhere we need to differenciate the error message

 class user abstract, inheritances private or public functions